 d) Transaction costs are extremely low (sorry credit card companies)

-It’s a “technotarian”political statement, apparently… not to mention a grenade in the nation-state punchbowl.
+It’s a “technotarian”political statement, apparently. not to mention a grenade in the nation-state punchbowl, to start investing, check this guide about how to Buy bitcoin with bank account transfer.
 Here’s a cuddly and very contemporary-looking promo video:

 Given the global discontent with banking and finance right now, Bitcoin UP Seriös estimates BitCoins could look very attractive to a lot of people.
 Unsurprisingly, no “normal” financial system will let you buy them, and as the LAUNCH folks point out, legislation against them is inevitable.
 But would legislation be enough to stop them if enough people started bartering real-world goods and services for them?
 [Tip o’ the hat to Adam Rothstein]